sultan-elayan/my-first-repo/README.md

 ### INTRO

-**this website made by sultan elayan , and its contain the main topic we learned in ASAC college , and it's have the summary from what we read in books and what we prepared**
+**This website made by sultan elayan , and its contain the main topic we learned in ASAC college , and it's have the summary from what we read in books and what we prepared**

 ### Let's me introduce my self

-_My name is Sultan Elayan and I am a mechatronics engineer, I graduated in 2016 ,now i'm full stack developer holding of an internationally accredited certificate in software development from Code fellows Academy , USA (2021)
+_My name is Sultan Elayan and I am a mechatronics engineer, I graduated in 2016 ,now i'm full stack developer holding of an internationally accredited certificate in software development from Code fellows Academy , USA (2021)_
 ## Table of Contents

 ### Code 102 - Intro to Software Development